 For information about borrowing privileges, please see our Borrowing Books and Media page.
 There you will find information for community users, alumni, faculty, and students.

 Group study rooms are for CSUSM student academic use only.
 More information regarding the policy on groups study rooms is available on the Library website.

 Public Use of Computers & Printing

-Community users are also welcome to bring their own laptops and use the CSUSM wireless network.
+All library users are also welcome to bring their own laptops and use the CSUSM wireless network.

 All library users are expected to adhere to the University Library Policy on Appropriate Use of Computer Workstations.

 Access to most of our subscription/licensed electronic databases is available on site using personal laptops or the guest computer.
 Remote access is not permitted due to licensing restrictions.